flexibleit/flex-qr-code-generator/readme.txt

 ## Usage
 1. Go to QR Code > Add New.
 2. Enter the information for the QR code you want to create.
+   a.
+You can select page, post or products from the select dropdown to append url
 3. Customize the color, design, and eye style of your QR code.
 4. Click on the "Generate QR Code" button.
 5. View and download all your created QR codes from the QR Code > QR Codes page.